aodn/aodn-portal/README.md

 Please post any questions in our [forum](http://portalhelp.aodn.org.au/Portal2_help/?q=forum).

 ## Features
+* Easy 1-2-3 workflow (1.Search, 2.Subset, 3.Download)
 * Faceted search for easy navigation of datasets.
+* Visualisation of subsetting via WMS.
+* Download data from a variety of web services (eg. WFS)
 * Configurable themes and splash page.
-* Filter data before download.
-* Download data from a variety of web services
-* Easy 1-2-3 workflow

 ## Getting Your Hands on Portal
 * [Building From Source](#building-from-source)